-Air containing Oxygen needs to be mixed throughout the pile by turning the heap every 3 days so the outer layer of the compost that has cooled down can be alternated with the inner hot layer.
+Air containing Oxygen must be mixed throughout the pile by turning the heap every 3 days.
+When the outer layer of the compost that has cooled down it can be alternated with the inner hot layer.
 This allows Oxygen to penetrate throughout the heap.
-Without this constant turning, the heap will take a long time to break down and get very hot in the center of the pile preventing quick break down by the microbes as they can only survive at a certain temperature.
+Without this constant turning, the heap will take a long time to break down.
+It will get very hot in the center of the pile preventing quick break down by the microbes as they can only survive at a certain temperature.

 It is not a good idea to add weed seeds to your compost heap unless the heat gets hot enough in the pile to destroy the seeds.
 Nutgrass is a particular problem in the compost heap and can be spread around the garden when you distribute and dig the mature compost into your soil.

 I have personally found, rather than removing the nutgrass, I cover them with grass clippings every time I mow the lawn.
 The nut grass appears to die out as it can’t find the sun to reproduce.
 This has been an effective control for me as I don’t have time to dig them up and dispose of them whether it be in a bin or in the compost.

 Some people put seeds from food waste in their council bins rather than separate it for the compost pile.
 This is too much work for me.
 I find it easier just to remove unwanted seedlings like pumpkin vines as soon as they sprout in your garden.
 Unless of course, you don’t mind if they take over your garden.